ruby-cube/rue/packages/planify/README.md

 ### Synchronous vs Asynchronous Handling

 Handlers are called synchronously at the time of event emission.
-This allows for “before event” hooks and the possibility of handlers communicating back to the source of the event (see [`reply`](https://www.notion.so/P-cherie-acfd28a3d5e94c099603107bd32af191)).
+This allows for “before event” hooks as well as the possibility of handlers communicating back to the source of the event (see [`reply`](https://www.notion.so/P-cherie-acfd28a3d5e94c099603107bd32af191)).

 If asynchronous handling is needed, the developer can call an async scheduler or one-time listener from within the handler.
 In the example below, the synchonous handler calls the `addPS` scheduler (an alias for `queueMicrotask`) for asynchronous handling.